Thinking of setting up accounts payable automation for your startup or small business? These best practices will help you streamline your processes.

 Divvy's primary identifying factor is its expense management platform.
 The software gives you extensive options for categorizing and tracking expenses for various categories and cardholders, making tax time a snap.

 The Ramp card helps your expenses in a different way.
 The software has expertise in identifying opportunities for savings.
-With its advanced savings report, it helps you cut waste and run a leaner business.
+With its advanced savings report, the Ramp credit card helps you cut waste and run a leaner business.

 Finally, Stripe offers you the ability to process your payments and charge your card, all in one.
 In fact, Stripe is primarily known for its payment processing system and offers a number of related financial products.
 The charge card allows you to track your income and expenses in one place.

 No pressure, but the credit card you select for your startup can play a powerful role in your financial help.
 The only way to identify the best business credit cards for your startup is to determine the most important needs of your business, and compare your options accordingly.